 It is likely that both members of the couple intend for large or family-owned assets such as vacation property, closely held stock, or a professional practice to remain separate.
 Nevertheless, it can be important to agree upon that characterization in writing.
 Doing so can not only prevent later misunderstandings, it can keep title to these assets clear, which can be important when they are sold or insured.

-Our family law attorneys recommend creating any prenuptial agreement well in advance of your wedding date to give you and your intended time to plan and to ensure that the romance is not taken out of the big day.
+We recommend creating any prenuptial agreement well in advance of your wedding date to give you and your intended time to plan and to ensure that the romance is not taken out of the big day.
 Each party should retain an attorney to protect his or her interests.

 Postnuptial agreements are gaining in popularity as financial tools for couples who are already married.
 These agreements (sometimes simply called marital agreements) are commonly used to make financial decisions such as setting budgets or keeping a spouse's business assets and liabilities separate from the couple's finances.

 Just as with prenups, both parties should retain a Georgia attorney experienced in drafting marital agreements to protect their interests.